rcrichards731/Farese_and_Walther_lab/Manual_of_Lipidomics_pipeline.md

 ### Motivation

-The laboratory of Drs.
+ laboratory of TheDrs.
 Robert Farese, Jr. and Tobias Walther at the Harvard T.H.
 Chan School of Pulic Health has been using LipidSearch software (version 4.1) for some time, currently we build a pipeline based on Mass Spectrometry data processed by this software.
 We filtered